LicensePro

 You may also need to complete registration with the Nebraska Secretary of State at sos.nebraska.gov.

 File your hvac license application with the Omaha city clerk or licensing department.
-Many Nebraska municipalities now accept online applications.
+Many Nebraska municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $180–$1440 (typical range for Omaha).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Processing typically takes 2-6 weeks in Omaha.
-As a large city, expect potential delays during peak periods.
+As a large city, expect potential delays during peak permit-renewal seasons.

 From hvac license to full compliance — get professional help setting up your business in Nebraska.